Ubersmake/Adventure/README.md

 * Support reading local files (for relatively recent browsers).

+* Load default story from JS file.

+* Export story in editor to JS file.
+This, along with instructions, should be enough for users to create their own distributables.

 ### Editor

 * Deal with H1s.
 Either lock section names, or figure out how to make them mutable without breaking things.
 And deal with extremely long, Aeneid-length sources.
 Figuring out a better live editing solution will solve a lot of problems.